- Academic Affairs

-Offers educational programs, cultural and social activities, as well as provides leadership opportunities which enable graduate and professional students to continue their development as holistic, knowledgeable, and sensitive professionals.
+Offers educational programs, cultural and social activities, and leadership opportunities that enable graduate and professional students to continue their development as holistic, knowledgeable, and sensitive professionals.

-The UMB Bookstore sells textbooks, UMB clothing apparel, gifts, accessories, supplies, electronics, and snacks.
+The UMB bookstore sells textbooks, UMB apparel, gifts, accessories, supplies, electronics, and snacks.
 Located on the first floor of the SMC Campus Center.